 Finding quality healthcare in The Villages

-In addition to having fun in The Villages, residents know it is also important to be healthy.
-The Villages offers numerous healthcare options from fitness centers and exercise classes to medical facilities including The Villages Regional Hospital, a VA outpatient clinic, Moffitt Cancer Center and a long term critical care facility.
+In addition to having fun in The Villages, residents also know it is important to be healthy.
+Fortunately, the Villages offers numerous healthcare options from fitness centers and exercise classes to medical facilities including The Villages Regional Hospital, a VA outpatient clinic, Florida Cancer Specialists & Research Institute and a long term critical care facility.

 Medicine and Medical Care in The Villages

 Hang around for ten minutes with any group of residents in The Villages and the topic of conversation gets around to doctors, medicine, illnesses, and treatment.
 That just comes with being over 55 years of age.
 Whenever one of these conversations come up, a doctor will be mentioned by name.
 Somebody in the group will love him or her and another will have a horror story.
 This scenario isn’t peculiar to The Villages.
 It happens everywhere.
 So, the question is, “Just how good is the medical care in and around The Villages?”
 Something very important to consider is that where you live now, you have probably been for many years.
 You know your primary care physician very well.
 He or she knows you just as well.
 Chances are you are on a similar footing with many of your specialists.